OlenaDen/llandudno-art-club/README.md

 I would like to acknowledge the following people in helping me to create the website:

-1. Tim Nelson, my mentor, for guiding me and helping me throughout the project, especially making me feel comfortable using gitpod and giving me very handy tips.
+1. Tim Nelson, my wonderful mentor, for guiding me and helping me throughout the project, especially making me feel comfortable using gitpod and giving me very handy tips.
 2. All the people in slack who took time and replied to my questions and to other people's messages which I found very useful to read.
-3. Dave Horrocks, for helping me to understand DevTools better and explaining the semantics of html in more detail.
+3. Dave Horrocks, student at Code Institute, for helping me to understand DevTools better and explaining the semantics of html in more detail.
-4. Suzy Bennett, for taking her time to look at the Lighthouse results in DevTools in regard to images.
+4. Suzy Bennett, student at Code Institute, for taking her time to look at the Lighthouse results in DevTools in regard to images.
 5. My friends who let me use their art creations.